 IVETA TOMANOVÁ (SK)

-The slovakian artist has a background in scenography, which largely influences her practice.
+The Slovakian artist has a background in scenography, which largely influences her practice.
 Her artworks are like models of the real world, replicating and reenacting big issues on a small scale.

 Tomanova forms miniatures of the human body.
 Despite their rough texture and colourless surface, they have a distinctly recognizable character and display archaic poses of everyday life.
-Reducing the human form to the bare minimum comes with a contemporary addition: a rectangle element we cannot separate ourselves from anymore.
+Reducing the human form to the bare minimum comes with a contemporary addition: a rectangular element we cannot separate ourselves from anymore.
 The figures are always holding a phone in their hands as they walk, wonder, struggle and strive.